skipkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script creates global variable
+the script print the result of addition